yulongtan/module6-functions/README.md

   return(full.name)
 }

-# Call the AddNumbers function with the values 2 and 10
+# Call the MakeFullName function with the values "Alice" and "Kim"
 my.name <- MakeFullName("Alice","Kim")  # "Alice Kim"
 ```